 Background

-Snails are related to other animals that have an obvious shell, such as clams, mussels, and oysters.
-They belong to a group of highly varied animals called mollusks (phylum Mollusca).
-The first snail-like mollusk lived on the seafloor during the late Cambrian Period about 550 million years ago.
-During the Middle Permian Period, around 286 million years ago, some moved onto land and began breathing with lungs, instead of gills.
+Snails belong to a group of highly varied animals called mollusks (phylum Mollusca), including clams, mussels, and oysters.
+The first snail-like mollusk lived on the seafloor during the late Cambrian Period about 550 million years ago, and then during the Middle Permian Period, around 286 million years ago, some moved onto land and began breathing with lungs instead of gills.
+Land snails found terrestrial life to their liking and now live just about everywhere, from deserts to tropics, from sea level to mountaintops, and in all parts of the world except Antarctica.

 Size